 Topics are combined into units with each unit lasting one semester.
-Both units are compulsory and students are not able to enrol in additional Physical or Biological Science units.
-Students will enrol in Modified Science for a full year and will be unable to change pathways part way through.
-Enrolments in the Modified Science course are based on recommendations made by class teachers in consultation with Heads of Faculty.
+Both units are compulsory.
+Students will enrol in Modified Science for a full year and will be unable to change pathways part way through, unless exceptional circumstances arise.
+Enrolments in the Modified Science course are based on recommendations made by class teachers in consultation with the Head of Faculty.
+Students enrolled in Modified Science do not need to enrol in Physical Science in Year 10, as the concepts covered are incorporated into the Modified Science programme.